Selecting Replacement Windows: What Makes a Window Energy Efficient

 - $27–$197 annually when replacing double-pane, clear glass windows.

 Over the life cycle of your windows, those savings can really collect.
-And you can also feel good realizing you’re helping reduce greenhouse gas emissions, which helps shield the environment.
+And you can also feel good being aware you’re helping reduce greenhouse gas emissions, which helps shield the environment.

-Energy efficiency matters to us at Pella.
-That’s why we’ve associated ourselves with ENERGY STAR since 1999 and offer windows that meet or exceed certification in all 50 states.
-Windows from our Architect Series®, Lifestyle Series, 350 Series and 250 Series are included on the ENERGY STAR Most Efficient 2020 list.
+Energy efficiency is critical to us at Pella.
+That’s why we’ve affiliated ourselves with ENERGY STAR since 1999 and offer windows that meet or exceed certification in all 50 states.
+Windows from our Architect Series®, Lifestyle Series, 350 Series and 250 Series are listed on the ENERGY STAR Most Efficient 2020 list.
 This means they’re among the most efficient that you can buy.

-Including special coatings and gas between window panes can keep your house comfier while keeping out more ultraviolet rays.
-Wherever you live, Pella offers an InsulShield® glass solution that will work with your specific climate.
+Using special coatings and gas between window panes can keep your residence comfier while keeping out more ultraviolet rays.
+No matter where you live, Pella provides an InsulShield® glass solution that will fit your specific climate.

-When designing your new windows, you’ll have a few materials to select from.
+When designing your new windows, you’ll have a couple of materials to pick from.
 Here’s how they stack up for energy efficiency:

-- Top insulation: Wood windows are rated very good for insulation, because wood intrinsically transfers less heat and cold.
+- Top insulation: Wood windows stack up very well for insulation, as wood inherently transfers less heat and cold.

-- High durability: Our exclusive fiberglass windows insulate much like wood, along with the fact they won’t melt or break down when faced with temperature shifts.
+- High durability: Our exclusive fiberglass windows insulate much like wood, along with the fact they won’t melt or break down when experiencing temperature changes.
 Engineered for lasting durability, Pella’s proprietary fiberglass is the strongest material available for windows.**

 - Budget-friendly: Our vinyl windows are designed to match your budget while keeping your home energy-efficient.
 Including several chambers, these frames help reduce heat loss and enhance efficiency.